Basantallam/unilm/dit/README.md

 We summarize the validation results as follows.
 We also provide the fine-tuned weights.
 The detailed instructions to reproduce the results can be found at [`object_detection/README.md`](object_detection/README.md).

+## Fine-tuning on Form Understanding on FUNSD Dataset which is composed of 199 Noisy Scanned Form Images.
+I finetuned the Object Detection model that was previously fine-tuned on PubLayNet to perform a new task, namely: Form Understanding.

+I used the mask RCNN Base model provided by microsoft unilm that was fine-tuned on PunLayNet.
+I trained it on 149 images from the FUNSD Dataset and Tested it on 50 images from FUNSD Test Set.

+I converted the FUNSD Annotations to COCO-Style Annotations, which you can find in the folder named FUNSD DataSet in the Object Detection Directory

+In Order to Run the

 **Modern**

 | name | initialized checkpoint | detection algorithm  |  Weighted Average F1 | weight |